 - Avoid sleeping pills and other sedatives.

-- Get medical treatment for any allergies or nasal obstructions you may have.
+- Get medical treatment for any allergies or nasal obstructions.

-If these tips do not help you get a better night's sleep, call one of our sleep health locations to schedule an appointment with one of our doctors today.
+If you still have trouble sleeping after following these tips, call one of our sleep medicine locations today to schedule an appointment with one of our experts.